JKorf/Binance.Net/README.md

 });
 ```

-For information on the clients, dependency injection, response processing and more see the [documentation](---), or have a look at the [examples](---).
+For information on the clients, dependency injection, response processing and more see the [documentation](https://jkorf.github.io/CryptoExchange.Net), or have a look at the examples [here](https://github.com/JKorf/Binance.Net/tree/master/Examples) or [here](https://github.com/JKorf/CryptoExchange.Net/tree/master/Examples).

 ## CryptoExchange.Net
 Binance.Net is based on the [CryptoExchange.Net](https://github.com/JKorf/CryptoExchange.Net) base library.
 Other exchange API implementations based on the CryptoExchange.Net base library are available and follow the same logic.

-CryptoExchange.Net also allows for [easy access to different exchange API's](---).
+CryptoExchange.Net also allows for [easy access to different exchange API's](https://jkorf.github.io/CryptoExchange.Net#idocs_common).

 |Exchange|Repository|Nuget|
 |--|--|--|